ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/collections/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="5a" requirement="Discuss with your counselor at least 10 terms commonly used in your collection and be prepared to discuss the definition of each."}}
+{{#wb-req item="5a" requirement="Discuss with your counselor at least 10 terms commonly used to describe your collection and be prepared to discuss the definition of each."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}